innovationgarage/label-V/README.md

    - opencv-contrib-python

 ### Note:
-    Getting OpenCV video capture to wotk on an Ubuntu machine could be tricky.
+   Getting OpenCV video capture to work on an Ubuntu machine could be tricky.
 The pip installation never worked for me, so I ended up building bth openCV-python and openCV-contrib-python from source.
-(Read about it) [https://asadisaghar.github.io/video-labeler/].

 ## Quick start.
    - clone this repository and from the root directory run